dmarinere/ingress-files/README.md

-Please read this article for a step by step guide on how to do this.
+Please read this article(I will link this when it is ready.) for a step by step guide on how to do this.